I’ve now been blogging for 6 years and it’s been fun.

-obscure …let’s be generous…mostly undiscovered.
-In terms of changing the world, after 6 years of painstaking and regular(ish) posting, I would give myself a B+ for effort and a D- for achievement.
+But in terms of changing the world, after 6 years of painstaking and regular(ish) posting, I would give myself a B+ for effort but only a D- for achievement.

 pandering: to gratify or indulge an immoral or distasteful desire or taste or a person with such a desire or taste.
 For example: “newspapers are pandering to people’s baser instincts”